Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Logitech G Pro X Superlight 2

-55g ultralight gaming mouse, HERO 2 sensor, 32,000 DPI, 8 programmable buttons, wireless with 95-hour battery, LIGHTSPEED 2.4GHz connection, highly rated by customers with 2,100+ reviews.
+55g ultralight gaming mouse, HERO 2 sensor, 32,000 DPI, 8 programmable buttons, wireless with 95-hour battery, LIGHTSPEED 2.4GHz connection, Well-reviewed on Amazon with 2,100+ reviews.
 This is the mouse used by professional FPS players across Call of Duty, Valorant, and CS2.
 The weight reduction from 63g to 55g might seem minor but it translates to 40-80ms less fatigue and faster flick accuracy.
 The HERO 2 sensor has zero angle snapping and tracks at 650 IPS.
 LIGHTSPEED latency is indistinguishable from wired (1ms polling).
 The only trade-off is price — it's expensive — but pros literally compete for millions of dollars with this mouse.

 ✓ Why GiftedPicks chose this

 This is the benchmark.
 Pros use it because weight directly impacts aim consistency over 8+ hour scrims.
 At 55g, it's one of the lightest mice on the market.
 The HERO 2 sensor is perfect for both CS2's pixel-perfect aiming and Valorant's flick-heavy gameplay.
-Wireless eliminates cable drag without sacrificing latency. highly rated by customers.
+Wireless eliminates cable drag without sacrificing latency.
+Well-reviewed on Amazon.
 If you're serious about competitive FPS gaming, this is the standard.
 For casual players, it's overkill in price but not in performance.

 ⚠ Not ideal for